 "What?"
 Rowen barked, stomping over to Sekhmet's chair and forcing him to turn and face him.
 "What do you mean don't worry about it?"

 Sekhmet looked irritated.
 "What do you mean, what do I mean?
 I mean what I say, and I said don't worry about it."

 "Look," Sekhmet said levelly.
 "I know you're a smart kid.
 I'm only going to say this once so you better pay attention.
 There is something extremely important going on right now that I need your full concentration on.
-It is better to leave her where she is than finding her and pulling her into this mess we're about to jump into.
-And you are going to have to trust me when I say nothing will happen to her because nothing DID happen to her while she was here.
+It is better to leave the girl where she is than finding her and pulling her into this mess we're about to jump into.
+And you are going to have to trust me when I say nothing will happen to her because nothing did happen to her while she was here.
 Do you understand what I am saying?"

 That or Sekhmet was lying.

 At the moment, Rowen found no logical reason to believe that option.
 Which left him with the other; that the Warlord of Venom was telling the truth.
 That he really knew what he was talking about.

 All this took less than a second for Rowen's mind to process and he nodded.
 "I understand."

 "Good boy," Sekhmet said with a satisfactory tone.
 Then he turned right back around and paid Rowen no further mind.